I. Basic provisions

 4. The seller is not responsible for errors caused by third party intervention in the online store or as a result of its use contrary to its purpose.
 When using the online store, the buyer may not use procedures that could adversely affect its operation and may not perform any activity that could allow him or third parties to interfere or use the software or other components that make up the online store and use the online store, or its parts or software in such a way that would be contrary to its purpose or purpose.

 5. The purchase contract, including the business conditions, is archived by the seller in electronic form and is not publicly available.

 6. The wording of the terms and conditions may be amended or supplemented by the seller.
 This provision is without prejudice to rights and obligations arising during the period of validity of the previous version of the terms and conditions.

-These terms and conditions take effect on 3rd February 2020.
+These terms and conditions take effect on 30th of November 2021.